 Strength of intrapopulation vocal communication - do they respond to the calls (i.e., cocking head, vocalizing in return, coming close to the speaker)

-Area Under the Curve (AUC) Values - These values will be used to compare ensemble distribution models.
+Area Under the Curve (AUC) Values - These values will be used to compare regions within the ensemble distribution model framework.
 Higher AUC values reflect better fit distributions models that will be used to measure correlations between subspecies occurrence and habitat.

 Percent contribution - The proportional contribution of each explanatory variable in distribution models are assigned according to changes in model gain when each layer is modified.

 Permutation importance - This is a second assessment of importance calculated by randomly permuting the values within each explanatory variable.
 Permuted environmental data allow comparisons between AUC models and permutation analyses distinguish the influence of environmental variables from one another, allowing for the inclusion of relevant variables regardless of correlation between them.

+Root mean square error (RMSE) Values - These values will be used as a second performance measure comparing regions within the ensemble distribution model framework.
+Lower RMSE values reflect better fit models.

 Category b) Predictors and Covariates:

-Individual sex - This is the sex of the individual bird being studied.
-Sexes are distinguished by plumage color such that females have dull brown and males have glossy black plumage.
+Individual sex - Sexes are distinguished by plumage color such that females have dull brown and males have glossy black plumage.

 Individual age - determined by eye color: yellow for adults, brown/amber for juveniles